For just £278.49 per year or £25.12 per month protect yourself and your freelance business with our trusted insurance.

 Public Liability insurance covers you for any claims made against you in respect of third party property damage or third-party injury.

 Should a claim be filed against you then your insurer will act in one of two ways; in the event that they feel you are not liable, the insurer will defend your position and cover any legal costs incurred.

 Do I need to have my own Public Liability policy in place?

 If you are employed then speak to your employer.
-They should have a public liability policy in place covering the business activities and you should be covered under this, they must also have Employer's Liability Insurance.
+They must have a public liability policy in place covering the business activities and you must be covered under this, they must also have Employer's Liability Insurance.

 If you are self-employed or a freelance worker you may need to have your own policy.
 You can check with the people who contract your services to see whether any policy they have extends to cover you but, you must bear in mind that their policy will not cover you if a claim is made against you by any of your clients.

 Why do I need Public Liability?

 Having a Public Liability policy in place means that if something goes wrong and someone sues you that you’ll be fully supported through the claims process.
 This means that:

 The insurer will act on your behalf in the handling and assessing of the claim against you.